syncfusion-content/fileformat-docs/FileFormat/PDF/Working with MVC.md

 # Save the document

-The following code snippet illustrates how to save the PDF document in ASP.NET MVC.
+The following code example illustrates how to save the PDF document in ASP.NET MVC.

 {% highlight c# %}
 C#:

-// Create a new PdfDocument .
+// Create a new PdfDocument

 PdfDocument document = new PdfDocument();

-// Add a page to the document.
+// Add a page to the document

 PdfPage page = document.Pages.Add();

-// Create Pdf graphics for the page.
+// Create Pdf graphics for the page

 PdfGraphics graphics = page.Graphics;